matthiaskoenig/dfba/DFBA models in SBML.md

 This document describes the rules and guidelines for encoding Dynamic Flux Balance Analysis (DFBA) models in the Systems Biology Markup Language ([SBML](http://sbml.org/Main_Page)), a free and open interchange format for computer models of biological processes.

+Note that the guidelines have been proposed by [iBioSim](http://www.async.ece.utah.edu/ibiosim) or [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/) as ground rules to simulate DFBA models in these tools.
+It is by no means a community agreement.
+However, we highly encourage everyone who wants to encode DFBA models and tool developers to follow these rules.

 The document is structured in
 * **Section A**: describes how to encode DFBA models in SBML.
 * **Section B**: provides information on how simulators should execute models provided in the format of Section A).
 DFBA Implementation are provided by [iBioSim](http://www.async.ece.utah.edu/ibiosim) or [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/).